Now accepting new clients in Indiana, Texas, Kentucky, and Massachusetts

-*Now accepting new clients* Located in central Indianapolis, Counseling at the Green House is a group of professional therapists with a diverse set of skills and expertise who are ready to partner with you on your journey to healing, growth, and connection.
+*Now accepting new clients* Counseling at the Green House is a group of professional therapists with a diverse set of skills and expertise who are committed to practicing excellence and ready to partner with you on your journey to healing, growth, and connection.
 Each of our counselors is committed to ongoing growth personally, professionally, and spiritually, so we can provide the best possible services to help you find more whole-hearted living and conscious relationships.
-We believe every person has the capability to live an abundant life, and we seek to create a space that allows you to grow into that.

 Do you accept Insurance?